BillClintonAglomasa/code_practice/SE/Python/Learn_Python_Hardway/Part_2/README.md

 19. ex41.py
 This file implements looping over dictionary and lists to teach concepts in how classes are created and inherited

+20. ex41_1.py
+This file implements ex41.py but with comments added